top of page

 Isn’t it funny that we are thrown off by an hour shift of the clocks in daylight savings?
 Who knew 60 minutes makes a difference?
 Turns out, it has more to do with the shift of light exposure.
 Light exposure drives our circadian rhythm.
 All the articles on getting east-facing light exposure as early as possible are true.
 Research takes it takes about 2 weeks to rebalance from significant disruptions in your typical sleep patterns - for better or for worse.
 And as far as filling a sleep deficit - forget it.
 Sleeping more doesn’t equate to getting back on track.
 The best thing you can do is return back to a set sleep and wake time to rebalance.

 If you’re one to fall asleep with sound, BetterSleep is great for this.
-They have sleep stories, sound mixing (which I use for my yoga classes), breathing visualizations and meditations.
+They have sleep stories, sound mixing, breathing visualizations and meditations.
 Honestly, it’s a cool app.
 They’re right up there with Calm and Headspace.

 Sleep talk is ubiquitous in the field of life and health coaching.
 It comes up in every conversation I have because it affects everything from food to mood to movement.
 I think it’s safe to say most find a positive relationship with more movement and sleep.
 Too much energy left at the end of the day doesn’t pair well with sitting still, let alone sleeping.
 It turns into a conversation not of “how can I tire myself out?” but “how can I use both movement and/or asana to cultivate a sense of steadiness and ease to rest in?”